clgong/airbnbapp/README.md

 ## Web app screen shot

 Here is a quick peak at what the app looks like.
-Be sure to try it live here: [AirBnb Rentals in Seattle](http://3.234.246.45:8501/)
+Be sure to try it live by clicking on the url in the live section below.

 <img width="588" alt="app_screen_shot" src="https://user-images.githubusercontent.com/101086582/232890575-2a0a9c26-87ca-40b7-a04c-23457e3d9615.png">